 The MHS class of 1905.
-From top left, Elsie Edwards and Abram Preciado.
-Middle, Florence Reid.
-Bottom, from left, Rhodes Borden and Ludema Montoya.
+At top are Elsie Edwards and Abram Preciado; center is Florence Reid; and bottom, Rhodes Borden and Ludema Montoya.

 For the first time in the history of Madera High School, in 1905 its senior class did not graduate in Athletic Hall on Yosemite Avenue.
 The commencement exercises took place in the assembly room of the brand new High School building on L Street.

 Therefore, it is entirely understandable that excitement would fill the air on that June evening, as the audience stood for the entrance of the members of the graduating class — all five of them.
 School Board President William Hughes took the stage, and Rhodes Borden, Elsie Edwards, Ludema Montoya, Abram Preciado, and Florence Reid filed in for this historic occasion.